makersmakingchange/GAME-Checkpoints/_pages/materials.md

 header:
   overlay_color: "#333"
   actions:
-    - label: "Sign up for Makers Making Change"
+    - label: "Download Materials Spreadsheet"
       url: "https://github.com/makersmakingchange/GAME-Checkpoints/blob/main/Materials_and_Devices/Adaptive%20Gaming%20Centre%20Equipment%20List.xlsx"
 feature_row3:
-  - image_path: assets/images/500x300.png
+  - image_path: assets/images/page-materials.png
     alt: ""
     title: "Downloading the Spreadhseet"
     excerpt: 'Once you click the link above, you will be brought to a GitHub page.
 Look to the right side of the screen and you will see a downwards arrow (⇩) to download the spreadsheet'